Wisconsin isn't as flashy as Baylor and Oregon, but they're brutally effective.

 WE GOING BOWLING BABY!!
 I love my team!! #TERPNATION

-Vanderbilt: For years, the idea of Vanderbilt going to a bowl was something of a dream, but after Saturday’s 22-6 win over Kentucky, the Commodores are celebrating their third consecutive season with bowl eligibility.
-It's unprecedented in Vanderbilt history.
+Vanderbilt: For years, the idea of Vanderbilt going to a bowl game was something of a dream, but after Saturday’s 22-6 win over Kentucky, the Commodores are celebrating their third consecutive season with bowl eligibility.
+A third straight year of bowl eligibility is unprecedented in Vanderbilt history.
 Last year marked the first time the program had gone to two consecutive bowls.

 The Commodores still have games against Tennessee and Wake Forest, which could make them 8-4 and one win away from matching last year’s nine wins.